stuartyeates/xpointer/README.md

 xpointer
 ========

-a ruby xpointer implementation
+A ruby xpointer implementation

-my first attemt to write ruby, so expect some language-learning related refacting to occur.
+This is my first attemt to write ruby, so expect some language-learning related refacting to occur.

 == Things that work